zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 The Breathless engine handles this differently.
 Here, **resource depletion is fictional information.**

 When your die degrades from a d10 to a d4, the engine is telling everyone at the table something specific about the situation.
-It isn't just a penalty; it is a visible condition.
+The number on the sheet is a visible condition, not a mathematical penalty.

 Consider a character trying to leap across a gap:

 - **Early Session (d10)**: The GM describes the jump as a feat of athleticism.
 The character is fresh, their boots have grip.
 - **Late Session (d4)**: The GM frames the exact same jump differently.
 "You’re gasping for air," the GM says.
 "Your legs feel like lead.
 You aren't sure if you have the strength to make the clearing."

 The d4 has changed the fiction.
-It has produced a new **Fictional State**—the character’s physical limit—that everyone at the table can see, respond to, and reason about.
+It has produced a new **Fictional State**, the character’s physical limit, that everyone at the table can see, respond to, and reason about.
 The number on the sheet and the situation in the world are the same thing.

 ### The Point of Friction: Drama vs. Administration